Skip to content

 Example

 You are required to appear or were chosen for a jury pool extending your service after May 10.
 After May 10, you will receive Jury Duty pay and credit at the rate of 4:15 per day as required to appear for jury duty and had a sequence/reserve duty conflict.
-You will be paid and credited for the following day at the end of the jury/appearance if you are released after 1200pm.
+You will be paid and credited for the following day at the end of the jury/appearance if there was a reserve or sequence conflict on such day but not thereafter.

 In this example, the last day you are required to appear for jury duty is May 16 after 12pm.
 You will be removed for sequences on May 12-13 and May 17-18.